 - DFMA: Our experience in design and manufacturing a wide variety of devices means that our designs are easy to fabricate, assemble, and test.
 Oftentimes, we develop equipment used in manufacturing after our work is done.
 While DeviceLab engineers design for easy manufacture right from the start, we revisit manufacturability prior to release for Pilot Production with a risk-based comprehensive review.

 - Mechanical engineering is a core strength at DeviceLab.
-Our team has mastery of mechanical design in a wide variety of areas often needed in medical device development:
+Our team has a mastery of mechanical design in a wide variety of areas often needed in medical device development:

 - Scientific Analysis